Ready to start your DAM journey?

 All these were created, formalized, and delivered by Stacks to the Ravens in a clean and simple Best Practice Guide that could quickly be shared with new members of the team or referenced when team members had questions.

 Once these standards were created, Stacks got to work applying them to the Ravens’ backlog of photos already living in the DAM, as well as any incoming assets from games that were played that week, with a 24-hour turnaround time.
 In total, the Stacks team enriched the metadata and file names of over 14,000 assets from the 2019-2020 preseason, regular season, and playoffs.
 Stacks applied information such as sponsor names, player and coach names, positions, and numbers, location, date, score, equipment color and name, and actions taken by the players.
 When assets were fully enriched, they were uploaded back into the DAM for approval and added back to the team’s library for use by the team.

-"With an increase to the number of visual assets being produced, we fell behind on keywording game photos for the 2019 season.
-In less than a month, Stacks was able to get us caught up on the full season, greatly improving the speed in which assets can be located.
-Player, coach and sponsor photos are now easy to search and find for any user in the organization."
+We fell behind on keywording game photos for the 2019 season.
+In less than a month, Stacks was able to get us caught up on the full season.

 By creating and applying metadata and organizational standards, everyone at the Ravens now had the ability to quickly search and locate high-value assets.
 Whether it was the creative or marketing teams or a player or coach, anyone could intuitively search and find the specific asset they were looking for – through keyword search or navigation through the intuitive asset organizational structure.